 Peer support workers draw on their personal experiences to help others address mental health concerns.
 Find out what benefits they bring to the workplace in this article

-How peer support workers promote mental health in the workplace
+- How do peer support workers help promote mental health and well-being in the workplace?

 Peer support workers can offer a unique form of assistance and guidance to employees who are facing personal difficulties and mental health struggles.
 Through their lived experiences, these specialists can connect with others in meaningful ways.
 They can provide emotional support, foster a sense of belonging, and promote mental well-being in the workplace.